 King Arthur is known to us today as a legendary British leader who led the defence of Britain against the Saxon invaders in the 5th and 6th centuries AD.
 It was apparently a time of chivalric knights in shining armour, and elegant women in medieval castles.
 But much of Arthurian legend comes from Geoffrey of Monmouth’s ‘pseudo-history’ of Britain, and from the fictional medieval romances, leading many historians to doubt the historical existence of an Arthur figure.
-What follows are the perspectives of various authors and researchers on the origins of Arthurian legend.
+What follows are the perspectives of various authors and articles to show just how diverse the theories and thinking on the origins of Arthur and Arthurian legend are.
 Who, or what, was Arthur?

 Above: The combat of Arthur and Mordred, as illustrated by N.C.
 Wyeth